 - Teaching sessions where the lecturer provides students with a framework for reading and independent study.
 Some classes may include video or audio presentations. - Tutorials and seminars in small groups of 30 or less students where key skills can be developed and issues central to the programme can be discussed in more depth.
 Students are expected to play a full part, and occasionally to lead, these discussions.
-Some seminars consist largely of student presentations. - Laboratory classes and workshops involving larger classes in which students develop the basic practical skills necessary to conduct psychological and educational research and explore ideas presented in teaching sessions.
-In these sessions students will have the opportunity to work together in smaller groups, interact with the lecturer and reflect on their own learning. - Group work, carried out both independently and under supervision/in class, involving group analysis and discussion of films, books and public policy documents. - Independent study based on directed reading from textbooks, academic journals, and coursework materials. - Web-based learning using the University's virtual learning environment (the Keele Learning Environment or KLE) and Microsoft Teams, students will have access to a wide range of resources and research tools, and as a platform for online discussions, quizzes and blogs. - In the final year students will have the opportunity to undertake a piece of independent research supervised and supported by a member of staff.
+Some seminars consist largely of student presentations. - Laboratory classes and workshops involving larger classes in which students develop the basic practical skills necessary to conduct psychological research and explore ideas presented in teaching sessions.
+In these sessions students will have the opportunity to work together in smaller groups, interact with the lecturer and reflect on their own learning. - Independent study based on directed reading from textbooks, academic journals, and coursework materials. - Web-based learning using the University's virtual learning environment (the Keele Learning Environment or KLE) and Microsoft Teams, students will have access to a wide range of resources and research tools, and as a platform for online discussions, quizzes and blogs. - In the final year students will have the opportunity to undertake a piece of independent research supervised and supported by a member of staff.